Connwar/CSE1210-Project-Connor-Ohuchi/ReadMe.md

-# My Simple GitHub Site
+# The Coolest Github Page Around :^O

 This repository contains files for a simple GitHub site demonstrating HTML, CSS, and Markdown usage for GitHub Pages.